Thanks to Mariuccia for suggesting our Baby Name of the Day.

 In Latin, blaesus means to stutter or stammer, to lisp.
 From this root came the given name Blasius.

 Like many an ancient name, Blaise endures thanks to a saint.

 Saint Blaise was born in Sebastia, part of modern day Turkey.
 He served as bishop, and may have had some medical training.

 Legend tells us that he healed the sick – people and animals, be they domestic or wild – and famously saved a boy from choking to death on a fishbone.
 Naturally, this makes Blaise the patron saint of throats.

 His healing powers made him especially popular during outbreaks of plague, and Blaise is considered one of the Fourteen Holy Helpers to invoke against illness.

-Because of the popularity of the saint, the name can be found throughout Europe.
-At least half a dozen place names are related to the name, including The Gate of Blasius in Basel, Switzerland, and Bristol, England’s Blaise Castle, named for nearby Blaise Hill.
+The saint’s popularity spread the name throughout Europe.
+This includes The Gate of Blasius in Basel, Switzerland, and Bristol, England’s Blaise Castle, named for nearby Blaise Hill.
 And, of course, the baby name Blaise spread across the continent, too.

 Pascal was a whipsmart kid, fascinated by science and math from his earliest days.
 His first major piece of work – still known as Pascal’s Theorem – was completed when he was just sixteen.
 Rene Descartes dismissed it as far too sophisticated to be written by one so young.

 His final work was Pensées – thoughts – an incomplete document, meant to be the philosopher’s comprehensive defense of Christianity.
 Despite its unfinished state, it remains widely influential.